Back button image Home

 What is a GTIN?

 A GTIN is a unique string of digits that identifies an item on its journey from manufacturer to consumer.
-GTINs can come in various lengths depending on the specific type and application:
+GTIN length varies depending on the specific application for the code.
+Let’s look at the different types:

 The numbers within a GTIN are not randomly assigned.
 Each one communicates a specific piece of information.